JJHBARKEYWOLF/TrapFit/README.md

 # TrapFit (beta)
-Trapezoid fitting script for checkerboard-based vascular reactivity analysis, based on the method described in Dumas et al. 2012.
-This script is used to fit a trapezoid curve on fMRI timeseries data acquired during a block-design stimulus experiment.
-See the file 'theory.pdf' for additional background info and implementation details.
+Many brain pathologies manifest with some degree of vascular dysfunction.
+Blood-oxygen-level dependent (BOLD) functional magnetic resonance imaging (fMRI) is frequently used to investigate the brain's haemodynamic response to stimuli.
+TrapFit allows an investigator to derive several parameters relevant to vascular physiology from block-design stimulus experiments.
+It works by generating a crude, trapezoid-shaped approximation of the haemodynamic response function from a BOLD timeseries so that the time-to-peak, time-to-baseline and amplitude of the response can be calculated.
+It is based primarily on the method described by [Dumas et al.(1)](http://onlinelibrary.wiley.com/doi/10.1002/ana.23566/abstract "Functional magnetic resonance imaging detection of vascular reactivity in cerebral amyloid angiopathy"), with some modifications.
+Many of the methodological considerations discussed in that paper  are also applicable for this method.
+If you want to cite this method, please consider citing the Dumas paper but be sure to consider the differences between the approaches.
 The actual curve fitting relies on the excellent ```stats::constrOptim``` function that comes with R.

+# Procedure
+See ```theory.pdf```.

 # Example Usage
 Make sure you have the latest version of R installed.
 When working on the SHARK-cluster, make sure the latest R module is imported.
 At the time of writing you can import the latest version with this command: